 When a slip and fall accident happens to you or a loved one, it may be well within reason to pursue legal action, especially if the victim was significantly injured which in turn resulted in unexpected medical expenses and lost wages.
 However, accidents of this nature are not one-size-fits-all.
 The laws surrounding these types of accidents require a thorough examination of the situation.
-There are very specific ways to prove negligence for cases such as these.
-A slip and fall lawyer who is experienced and knowledgeable in these laws can provide useful aid in gathering all the necessary pieces of evidence to present a solid case to the court to pursue the maximum feasible compensation for your injuries.
+There are very specific ways to prove negligence in cases such as these.
+A Brooklyn slip and fall lawyer who is experienced and knowledgeable in these laws can provide useful aid in gathering all the necessary pieces of evidence to present a solid case to the court to pursue the maximum feasible compensation for your injuries.
 To learn more about how we can help you, call Kucher Law Group today at (929) 563-6780 to schedule a consultation.

 Slip/Trip and fall accidents in New York need solid evidence to build a strong case